os-js/manual.os-js.org/src/v3/tutorial/theme/README.md

 ## Sounds

-The sounds follow the [Freedesktop Sound naming spesification](http://0pointer.de/public/sound-naming-spec.html) and are privded in both Ogg and MP3 formats.
+The sounds follow the [Freedesktop Sound naming spesification](http://0pointer.de/public/sound-naming-spec.html) and are prided in both Ogg and MP3 formats.